FAQ’s: Zululand Endangered Species Monitoring Project

 Wildlife monitoring is essential for keeping track of animal movement patterns, habitat utilization, population demographics, snaring and poaching incidents and breakouts.
 The valuable information that Wildlife ACT volunteers gather, has numerous management applications, including the planning of successful introduction and removal strategies of endangered wildlife species as well as supplying information to the local conservation authorities.

-Zululand has a sub-tropical climate.
+Zululand (northern KwaZulu-Natal), has a sub-tropical climate as it borders on Mozambique.
 Zululand experiences dry, mild winters between May and September, and enjoys hot, humid, rainy summers between October and April.
 We can of course experience milder weather from time to time, and there is also a wind-chill factor on the back of the open vehicle, especially in the early mornings, so it is advisable to bring a warm jacket and long trousers in all seasons (including summer) – JUST in case.

 ZULULAND WINTER (June – July) :